 Now, continuing the DiMora tradition of design excellence, engineering innovation, and quality craftsmanship, DiMora Custom Bikes is dedicated to building the finest and most exclusive limited production motorcycles in the world.

-Alfred DiMora Gets A Star
+Sir Alfred J. DiMora Gets A Star

 DiMora creates the first ever one-piece fiberglass motorcycle body in 1978 called the "Unibody"